brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

 ## Some numbers

-So, how many code have we written the past year?
-Here's a summary, gathered with the [phploc](*https://github.com/sebastianbergmann/phploc) package.
+So, how much code have we written the past year?
+Here's a summary, gathered with the [phploc](*https://github.com/sebastianbergmann/phploc) package:

 - ((#2,062#)) files
 - ((#126,736#)) lines of code
 - ((#97,423#)) logical lines of code

-Let's zoom into statistics about the backend code, my area.
+Let's zoom into statistics about the backend code, my area:

 - ((#1,086#)) classes; ((#32#)) interfaces; ((#28#)) traits
 - Average ((LLOC)) per class: ((#8#))